lorenabora/mimicOS/README.md

 ## How to use it
 Personally, I used WSL becuse I am more confortable with the Linux terminal commands, so I suggest working on a Linux distribution/ Virtual Machine or WSL.

-Before, make sure that you have intslled the multilib to unlock the gcc command.
+Before, make sure that you have intalled the multilib to unlock the gcc command.

 - Step 1: download the code from the repo or clone it
 - Step 2: be sure that the program compiles without errors/ create the executable.
 I used the following command: